Projects allow learners to practice and apply what they’ve learned in real-world scenarios, using their own integrated

-Projects allows you to use what you learned on Pluralsight and provide you with a hands-on experience on your local computer.
+Projects allow you to use what you learned on Pluralsight Skills, providing you with a hands-on experience on your local computer.
 As you follow along with a set of provided tasks, you'll be able to build a real-world application.
-Don't worry - we'll do all the checking for you.
+Don't worry—we'll do all the checking for you.

 Some additional benefits of projects include: